awsdocs/amazon-lookoutmetrics-developer-guide/sample-apps/data-processor/README.md

 To generate 2 weeks of historical data, run `5-backfill.sh`.

     data-processor$ ./5-backfill.sh
+    ...
+    uploading file: timeseries/20210322/2200/kms-timeseries-2021-03-22 22:15:04.csv
+    s3://lookoutmetrics-dataset-a33d3c7cff890241/timeseries/20210322/2200/kms-timeseries-2021-03-22 22:15:04.csv
+    upload: /tmp/backfill/kms-timeseries-2021-03-22 22:58:04.csv to s3://lookoutmetrics-dataset-a33dxmplff890241/backtest/kms-timeseries-2021-03-22 22:15:04.csv

+The backfill script runs for about 20 minutes to gather data from each one hour interval in the last two weeks.
+It stores the data in interval-specific paths under `timeseries` to speed up learning in continuous mode, and under a single directory named `backtest` for backtest mode.

+# Tracing

 The application uses AWS X-Ray to trace requests.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.
 The following service map shows the function calling Amazon S3.